In the upper-left corner of a view, the view toolbar lets you zoom in and out, pan the view, and select data marks.

 Show or hide the view toolbar

-Tip: If you don't see the view toolbar in Tableau Online or Tableau Server, ask the content owner to show it using these instructions.
+Tip: If you don't see the view toolbar in Tableau Cloud or Tableau Server, ask the content owner to show it using these instructions.
 Or use keyboard shortcuts to zoom, pan, and select marks.

 When you hover over a map view, the view toolbar appears by default, but you can change that behavior.
 For more information, see Customize How People Interact with your Map(Link opens in a new window).
 You can also show the toolbar in other types of views, such as scatter or box plots.

 If you're working with a dashboard, select the zone on which you'd like to show or hide the toolbar.

 From the top menu, select Worksheet > Show View Toolbar.
 Then select one of the following options:

 Automatic shows the toolbar when you hover over a map view.

 Show on hover shows the toolbar when you hover over any type of view.

 Hide doesn't show the toolbar on the selected view.
 (To improve usability on mobile devices, however, the toolbar will appear when users interact with scrollable views or multiple selections.)

 Tip: In Tableau Desktop, you can quickly toggle the toolbar on or off.
 Right-click anywhere in a view, and select Show View Toolbar or Hide View Toolbar.

 The view toolbar provides zoom controls and a pan tool that lets you see a different areas of a zoomed view.